Steel Pipe Glossary

 Cast Iron Pipe

-Used as a pressure pipe for transmission of water, gas and sewage, and as a water drainage pipe,
+Used as a pressure pipe for transmission of water, gas, and sewage, and as a water drainage pipe.

-Cold Drawing
+Cold Drawing & Cold Rolling

-The process of reducing the cross-sectional diameter of tubes or wire by drawing them through dies without heating the material.
+Cold Drawing: The process of reducing the cross-sectional diameter of tubes or wire by drawing them through dies without heating the material.

 Continuous Casting

-Crude Steel
+Crude Steel & Cupping

 Ductile Pipe

-Ductile iron pipe is commonly used for potable water and sewage distribution
+Ductile iron pipe is commonly used for potable water and sewage distribution.

 Electric Arc Furnace (EAF)